CounterpartyXCP/counterparty-core/README.md

 addrindexrs --cookie=rpc:rpc
 ```

-For remote full node or low memory system you can use JSONRPC instead of directly importing blk*.dat files with the flag `-- --jsonrpc-import`.
+For remote full node or low memory system you can use JSONRPC instead of directly importing blk*.dat files with the flag `--jsonrpc-import`.
 You can also limit the resources available for `addrindexrs` with:

 ```bash